-It appears that a trademark battle is brewing between Thrasher Magazine and H&M. The San Francisco-based skater magazine - which was launched in January 1981 by Kevin Thatcher, Eric Swenson, and Fausto Vitello - took to its Instagram account in recent months to share photos of garments that bear its flamed logo - from a sweatshirt from H&M’s in-house line, Divided, bearing the word, “Trippin,” in a font that looks just a bit too similar to its own Thrasher logo - to a $295 copy from R13 denim.
+A trademark battle is brewing between Thrasher Magazine and well, a number of fashion brands.
+The San Francisco-based skater magazine - which was launched in January 1981 by Kevin Thatcher, Eric Swenson, and Fausto Vitello - has taken to its Instagram account in recent months to share photos of garments that bear its flamed logo - from a sweatshirt from H&M’s in-house line, Divided, bearing the word, “Trippin,” in a font that looks just a bit too similar to its own Thrasher logo - to a $295 copy from R13 denim.

 As indicated by Thrasher's Instagram post targeting H&M - which was posted in February and includes the caption, “Just got a letter back from @hm's lawyers.
 Here's an excerpt from their response" - the skate mag sent a cease and desist letter to the Swedish fast fashion giant, citing trademark infringement.
-And in its response, H&M has denied any wrongdoing.
+In its response, H&M denied any wrongdoing.

 According to H&M’s response, it is not using the Thrasher flame logo in a way that infringes Thrasher’s trademark, but instead, it is using the font merely as “an ornamental or a decorative feature.”

 Moreover, H&M’s counsel asserts that not only is it not using the font in such a way, even if it is, consumers are not likely to be confused (the central inquiry in a trademark infringement case) into thinking that its sweatshirt is connected to or affiliated with Thrasher Magazine.
 Still yet, H&M's letter claims, "The words 'trippin' and 'Thrasher' and/or 'Thrasher Magazine' do not sound alike not look alike.
 While both words start with the letter 'T' that is not enough to succeed on a likelihood of confusion claim.”